DaChuanHaiyanZhang/aftershock-docs/src/en/index.md

 ## Common API Documentation

 This section displays documentation for some commonly used `APIs` currently known.
-Please refer to the English documentation for specifics.
+Please refer to the English documentation for specifics

 - Hydrogen [Storefront API](./shopify/storefront-api.md)